pbattuello/CoMSCER/README.md

 In the output_dir you will find three directories:
    1. **SBS_signature_contributions**: in this this directory you will find all the relative signature contributions for each matrix given in input.
 Specific results for each tool and reference datasets will be present.
-   2. **Cosine_Similarity**: in this  directory you will find all the cosisine similarity values for matrix given in input.
+   2. **Cosine_Similarity**: in this  directory you will find all the cosine similarity values for matrix given in input.
 Specific results for each tool and reference datasets will be present.
    3. **Figures**: in this directory four plots will be present showing signature contributions and cosine similarity for each reference datasets.
    4. **data**: in this directory you will find the initial mutational matrixes, and a folder "_logs_" containing all log and error files of the pipeline.